 Meet our staff per department

-CTA employs around 60 people from different ACP and EU countries, including Belgium, Benin, Bulgaria, Cape Verde, Denmark, Dominican Republic, Ethiopia, France, Ghana, Italy, Jamaica, Kenya, Lesotho, Mauritius, the Netherlands, Nigeria, Malawi, Portugal, Sierra Leone, Sudan, Trinidad and Tobago and the United Kingdom.
+CTA employs around 60 people from different ACP and EU countries, including Belgium, Benin, Bulgaria, Cabo Verde, Denmark, Dominican Republic, Ethiopia, France, Ghana, Italy, Jamaica, Kenya, Lesotho, Mauritius, the Netherlands, Nigeria, Malawi, Portugal, Sierra Leone, Sudan, Trinidad and Tobago, Zimbabwe and the United Kingdom.

 Executive Board of the Technical Centre for Agricultural and Rural Cooperation (CTA), as per the decision no 4/2013 of the ACP-EU Committee of Ambassadors of 7 November 2013.